 One of the ways this bad reputation has damaged the breed is that they are not welcome in all areas.
-Municipalities, states, and countries have taken steps to restrict the breed because of bite cases.
+Municipalities, states, and countries have restricted the breed because of bite cases.
 In some regions, there are strict ownership requirements.

 Training is essential from an early age so that Corsos know how to relate to people properly.
 Dogs that get used to being needlessly reactionary from an early age will have problems into adulthood.
 Owners should rein this behavior early.

-Socialization makes all the difference, and without it, one of these dogs will act out towards strangers that it encounters on walks.
-Dogs who were never properly socialized as puppies are more likely to get involved in biting incidents.
+Socialization makes all the difference; without it, one of these dogs will act out towards strangers it encounters on walks.
+Dogs who were never properly socialized as puppies are likelier to get involved in biting incidents.

-Some of the incidents that involve Cane Corsos biting include unfamiliar children teasing them or other harassing behavior.
+Some incidents involving Cane Corsos biting include unfamiliar children teasing them or other harassing behavior.
 These incidents often generate a lot of negative publicity and may have tragic consequences for the dog.

 Does Cane Corsos Have a History of Being Protectors?